List of Colorado ballot measures: Background

-In 1970, The International Olympic Committee granted Denver hosting rights for the 1976 Winter Olympics.
+In 1970, the International Olympic Committee granted Denver hosting rights for the 1976 Winter Olympics.
 Governor John Love claimed that the games would cost taxpayers only $5,000,000.
 Activists quickly noted a wide variety of issues with the state's cost estimate, however, including a lack of transportation infrastructure, no planning for the Olympic Village, and issues with planned events sites.
-A petition for 1972's Measure 8 quickly reached the necessary 51,000 signatures and nearly 60% of Coloradans voted to prohibit the state from funding the Olympics.
+A petition for 1972's Measure 8 quickly reached the necessary 51,000 signatures and 60% of Coloradans voted to prohibit the state from funding the Olympics.
 Later estimates found that the cost for Denver to host the games would have been $92,000,000, over 18 times the state's estimate.
-Richard Lamm, who was a leader in the local anti-Olympics movement, would later parlay his fame from the measure into three-terms as Governor.
+Richard Lamm, who was a leader in the local anti-Olympics movement, would later parlay his fame from the measure into three terms as Governor.

-1984's Amendment 3, which barred the use of state funds for abortion services, passed by less than one percentage point.
-The measure gave Colorado the distinction of being both the first state to decriminalize abortion, having done so in 1967, and the first state to prohibit the government from funding it.
+The 1984 ballot included Amendment 3, which barred the use of state funds for abortion services.
+The measure passed by less than one percentage point and gave Colorado the distinction of being both the first state to decriminalize abortion, having done so in 1967, and the first state to prohibit the government from funding it.
 1990's Amendment 5 has been credited by the Initiative & Referendum Institute as having started the term limits movement in the United States and was followed by similar initiatives in 1994 and 1996.
 Colorado's efforts were unique because they placed term limits on members of Congress in addition to state-level officials.
-The term-limits movement would result in the Supreme Court case U.S. Term Limits, Inc. v.
-Thornton, which determined that states could not place restrictions on congresspeople beyond the constitutional requirements.
+The term-limits movement resulted in the Supreme Court case U.S. Term Limits, Inc. v.
+Thornton (1995), which determined that states could not place restrictions on congresspeople beyond the constitutional requirements.

-In 2006, Amendment 20 passed with 54% of the vote and legalized the medical use of marijuana in the state.
+In 2000, Amendment 20 passed with 54% of the vote and legalized the medical use of marijuana in the state.
 It was followed by 2012's Amendment 64, which passed by similar margins and legalized the recreational use of marijuana.
 The Economist described the vote as "an electoral first not only for America but for the world."
 Colorado continued this trend of loosening drug policy in 2022 when voters passed Proposition 122 and legalized the use of psilocybin mushrooms in designated "healing centers".